Channelislanders/web_application/README.md

 # Web Application for Channel Islands variable observations
 Repository housing the code needed for the interactive web application.
 This is a capstone project for the [Master of Environmental Data Science at Bren School of Environmental Science and Management](https://bren.ucsb.edu), University of California, Santa Barbara.
+To access the web application, you can click [here](https://shinyapps.bren.ucsb.edu/channelislanders/)

 Getting started
 To get started with shiny follow the installation instructions or just install it from pip.